tasharen/ngui/Assets/NGUI/ReadMe - 3.0.7 rc1.txt

 - FIX: NGUITools.SetActive will now automatically call CreatePanel on widgets, ensuring that there is no frame delay (read: blinking).
 - FIX: UICamera selected object change should now work multiple times per frame.
 - FIX: Added a new clause to panel depth comparison that uses panel instance IDs if the panel depth matches (to avoid depth collisions).
+- FIX: Max line count on labels should now work again.
 - DEL: OnHover is no longer sent via selection changes.
 Listen to OnSelect and check (UICamera.currentScheme == ControlScheme.Controller).
 - DEL: "PMA Shader" option is now going to be permanently hidden once the atlas has been created.
 - DEL: Eliminated the half-pixel offset setting from anchors.